ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/causes/index.rst

 ^^^^^^^^^^^^^^^^
 DWs and YLDs in Vivarium apply to the duration of the condition.
 Remember, YLDs are a product of the DW associated with the condition and the time between onset and survival.
 To illustrate an example, let's say an individual contracted the flu with a disability weight of 0.05 and recovered after 1 week.
 To calculate the YLDs here, we would multiply 0.05 by 1/52 (0.019).

-Another important note is that DWs and YLDs must always be less than 1, because '1' is essentially death.
-For this reason, if an individual experiences multiple conditions at once, the total amount of YLDs is calculated by multiplying the YLDs of each individual condition together.
-For instance, let's say an individual has lived with three health conditions, with respective YLDs of 0.3, 0.4, and 0.5.
-The total YLDs here would be :code:`1 - ((1-0.3) * (1-0.4) * (1-0.5))`.
+Another important note is that DWs must always be less than 1, because '1' is essentially death.
+For this reason, if an individual experiences multiple conditions at once, the overall DW is calculated multiplicatively (see equation used for GBD above).
+For instance, let's say an individual has lived with three health conditions, with respective DWs of 0.3, 0.4, and 0.5.
+The total overall DW here would be :code:`1 - ((1-0.3) * (1-0.4) * (1-0.5)) = 0.79`.

 Restrictions
 ++++++++++++